skeeto/skeeto.github.com/_posts/2023-08-23-Everything-you-never-wanted-to-know-about-Win32-environment-blocks.markdown

 works fine on an unsorted environment block.
 SetEnvironmentVariable maintains sorting, but given an unsorted block it goes somewhere in the middle, probably wherever a bisection happens to land.
-Perhaps look-ups in sorted blocks are faster, but environment blocks are so small — a maximum of 32K characters — that, in practice, it really does not matter.
+Perhaps look-ups in sorted blocks are faster, but environment blocks are so small — ~~a maximum of 32K characters~~ (Update: only true for ANSI) — that, in practice, it really does not matter.

 Suppose you're meticulous and want to sort your environment block before spawning a process.
 How do you go about it?
 There's the rub: The official